m4nbat/SecBlogs/command_and_control_OffensiveNotion.md

-# Attackers Leveraging Google SaaS services for Command and Control infrastructure
+# Attackers Leveraging Notion SaaS services for Command and Control infrastructure

 Attackers come up with creative ways to abuse cloud services for their own purposes.
 This blog will cover how attackers have leveraged Notion online workbooks to provide a command and control infrastructure to interact with victims via the OffensiveNotion agent.
 The attack flow of an attack that leverages Notion cloud infrastructure is illustrated below: